earlbellinger/mesa-summer-school-2022/source/minilab-3.rst

 ===========================

-Our final step is to add a PGstar window to our run, showing how the mode radial displacement wavefunctions change as the star evolves.
+Our final step is to add a PGstar window to our run, showing how the mode radial displacement eigenfunctions change as the star evolves.
 For this window, we'll use a 'profile panel'.

 Open up ``inlist_pgstar``, and add the following highlighted